ML4AU/Intro-to-HPC-for-ML-on-M3/_episodes/05-How-do-I-ask-for-resources.md

 > >    at `m3-dtn.massive.org.au`.
 > > 3.
 A git pull can generally be done safely on the login
 > >    node, but if it's particularly large and takes a long
-> >    time, consider moving to a compute node instead.
+> >    longer than 15 minutes, consider moving to a compute node instead.
 > > 4.
 Editing a script is lightweight enough that doing this
 > >    won't impact other users.
 You can do this on the login node.
 > >